Azure/PSRule.Rules.Azure/docs/features.md

 ### Traditional unit testing vs PSRule for Azure?

-For general PSRule/ Pester comparison see [How is PSRule different to Pester?][compare-pester].

 You may already be using a unit test framework such as Pester to test infrastructure code.
-If you are, then you may have encountered the following challenges:
+If you are, then you may have encountered the following challenges.

+For a general PSRule/ Pester comparison see [How is PSRule different to Pester?][compare-pester]

 #### Unit testing more than basic JSON structure